What is Media Temple?

 A lot of stuff might seem too basic at first, but if you look longer, you’ll find a very comprehensive set of articles.

-I almost wish it were consolidated with the help page.
+I almost wish it was consolidated with the help page.

 My overall verdict is that on-site information is decent, but nothing spectacular.